Quantum field theory on curved manifolds: The Schwinger effect on manifolds

 Thus, when the local setting is made natural as a manifold, it can be seen that the Stokes lines appear in the neighborhood of the local tangent space without ambiguity of the time and the gauge.
 This indicates that the Stokes Phenomenon is constantly mixing the vacuum solutions.
 Exactly speaking, the vacuum defined ``in'' the tangent space cannot describe the mixing by definition, while the mixing is seen in the neighborhood of the tangent space placed on each $U_i$.
 This is the same situation as the asymptotic states.
-In the same way as the correspondence with the vacuum is considered for the asymptotic states, the correspondence with the vacuum solution here is considered in the vicinity of the tangent space.
+In the same way as the correspondence with the vacuum is considered for the asymptotic states, the correspondence with the vacuum solutions here is considered in the vicinity of the tangent space.

 Here, one might notice that the frame prepared for the generated particles of the Schwinger effect actually represents an accelerated frame called the moving frame.
 For this simple reason, the analysis of the Schwinger effect would not be complete without an analysis of the Unruh effect.
 This topic will be discussed in the next section.
-In the remaining part of this section, we are going to look at the time-dependent case in a little more detail.
+In the remaining part of this section, we are going to look at the time-dependent case in a little more detail to show a simple example in which definition of the local vacuum is crucial for the calculation.